A quick guide to LINQ with examples

 record Movie(string Name, int ReleaseYear, float Rating);

-Notice we wrote a foreach
+We wrote a foreach

 loop and an if

 statement to find movies with a rating greater than 4.5.
-No LINQ so far.
+No LINQ so far!

 Also, we used Top-level statements, records and Global usings from recent C# versions.
 That’s why we didn’t write the Main class and import the System.Linq